 Within a few seconds, the message should be picked up by the application and printed to the output stream.
 To inspect the logs from the deployed Pod, run:

-You have successfully configured an application on Kubernetes Engine to authenticate to Pub/Sub API using service account credentials!
+You have successfully configured an application on GKE to authenticate to Pub/Sub API using service account credentials!

 Clean up the Pub/Sub subscription and topic:

-gcloud beta pubsub subscriptions delete echo-read gcloud beta pubsub topics delete echo
+gcloud pubsub subscriptions delete echo-read gcloud pubsub topics delete echo

 Delete the container cluster: